woohoolabs/docker-base/README.md

 ### CD

-This image is based on the Alpine-based Docker (19.03.5) and it contains the following programs:
+This image is based on the Alpine-based Docker (20.10), and it contains the following programs:

-- Terraform 0.12.9 (+ Mailgun Provider 0.3.2)
+- Terraform 0.13.5
-- AWS CLI 1.16.292
+- AWS CLI 3.12.0
-- PHP 7.4.0
+- PHP 8.0.0

 ### Gulp

-This image is based on the Alpine-based Node JS (12.7) and it contains the following programs:
+This image is based on the Alpine-based Node JS (12.7), and it contains the following programs:

 - Gulp 4.0.2

-### PHP-FPM
+### PHP-CLI

-This image is based on the Alpine-based PHP (7.4.0) and it contains the following programs:
+This image is based on the Alpine-based PHP (8.0.0), and it contains the following programs:

-- Various PHP extensions (FPM, bcmath, bz2, curl, gettext, imagick, intl, mbstring, pdo_mysql, redis, timezonedb)
+- Various PHP extensions (FPM, bcmath, bz2, curl, gd, gettext, imagick, intl, mbstring, pdo_mysql, redis, timezonedb)
-- Composer 1.9.1 (+ Prestissimo 0.3.9)
+- Composer 2.0.1
 - Various utilities (curl, gettext, git, msmtp, unzip, wget, wkhtmltopdf)

 ### PHP-FPM

-This image is based on the Alpine-based PHP (7.4.0) and it contains the following programs:
+This image is based on the Alpine-based PHP (8.0.0), and it contains the following programs:

-- Various PHP extensions (bcmath, bz2, curl, gettext, imagick, intl, mbstring, pdo_mysql, redis, timezonedb)
+- Various PHP extensions (bcmath, bz2, curl, gd, gettext, imagick, intl, mbstring, pdo_mysql, redis, timezonedb)
-- Composer 1.9.1 (+ Prestissimo 0.3.9)
+- Composer 2.0.1
 - Supervisor 3.3.1
 - Various utilities (curl, gettext, git, msmtp, unzip, wget, wkhtmltopdf)